Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Methodology and implementation

 \subsubsection{Generate sparse binary mask and unique IDs}

-using the nonzero indices we populate two arrays.
-The first array (Fig.\ref{fig:mask1}) is a binary integer mask with 1s at indices where $u$ is nonzero.
-Ones are shown as filled bullet circles, with a green background, Fig, \ref{fig:mask1}.
-The second one (Fig.\ref{fig:ids}) is populated with unique ascending values for each unique point affected.
+using the nonzero indices, we populate two arrays.
+The first array (Fig. \ref{fig:mask1}) is a binary integer mask of our grid with $1$s at indices where $u$ is nonzero.
+Ones are shown as filled bullet circles, with a green background, Fig. \ref{fig:mask1}.
+The second one (Fig.\ref{fig:ids}) has the same shape and is populated with unique ascending values for each unique point affected.
 It is quite common to encounter points being affected by more than one source.
-Figures show an x-y plane slice of the 3D grid.
+Figures show an x-y plane (z-slice) of the 3D grid.